Backgrounder - Family Homes on Reserves and Matrimonial Interests or Rights Act

 The Family Homes on Reserves and Matrimonial Interests or Rights Act ensures that people living on reserves have similar protections and rights as other Canadians.

-This Act was developed following a comprehensive consultation process which included collaboration with the Native Women’s Association of Canada (NWAC) and the Assembly of First Nations (AFN).
+This Act was developed following a comprehensive consultation process which included collaboration with the Native Women’s Association of Canada and the Assembly of First Nations.
 The consultation process was overseen by a Ministerial Representative, Wendy Grant-John, who recommended a legislative solution.

 After undertaking nationwide consultations and hearing from First Nation members, leaders, regional and national organizations, as well as the provinces and territories, the Ministerial Representative facilitated a consensus-building process.
 Some shared principles emerged as priorities, and formed the basis of the legislation.
 These included agreement on the urgent need to remedy this situation, the need to balance individual rights and the collective rights of First Nation communities, and the ability for First Nations to develop their own matrimonial real property laws.

-Over the summer and early fall of 2007, the federal government shared a draft legislative proposal regarding on-reserve matrimonial real property and sought feedback from the AFN, the NWAC, the Ministerial Representative, the provinces and territories, and the First Nations Lands Advisory Board.
+Over the summer and early fall of 2007, the federal government shared a draft legislative proposal regarding on-reserve matrimonial real property and sought feedback from the Assembly of First Nations, the Native Women’s Association of Canada, the Ministerial Representative, the provinces and territories, and the First Nations Lands Advisory Board.
 All of those involved in the process were given opportunities to share their views and concerns.
 Their input resulted in significant improvements that were incorporated in this Act.